ugnegyvyte/Supplementary-_data/README.md

+Supplementary Tables S1-S5 from the publication "“Identification of long intergenic non-coding RNAs (lincRNAs) deregulated in gastrointestinal stromal tumors (GISTs)”

+Supplementary Figures 1-5 and Tables 1-7 from the publication “MiRNA profiling of gastrointestinal stromal tumors by next-generation sequencing”.

 Supplementary Figure 1: Differential expression of validated miRNAs in GIST detected by TLDA.
 The red color represents significantly (Bonferroni adjusted p < 0.01) differentially expressed miRNAs with fold change > 2, while blue color represents non-differentially expressed miRNAs.

 Supplementary Figure 2: Differential expression of KIT and PDGFRA in GIST and adjacent tissues.
 Expression levels of KIT and PDGFRA genes were analyzed using qRT-PCR.
 The data is represented as log22(-∆Ct).